 If you’re a cyclist, you can ride your bike to the summit of Cadillac Mountain.
 Although, the ride up to the top is all uphill, so make sure you’re physically fit, as you’ll be climbing for almost 3.5 miles.

-While you bike to the top for sunrise, make sure you have reflective gear on and a light so that cars can see you!
+While you bike to the top for sunrise, make sure you have reflective gear on and a light!

 Taxi & rideshare

 Does NOT require timed entry reservation

 According to the National Park website, you can take a taxi or rideshare (like Uber or Lyft) to the summit.
 A benefit of this is you do not need a reservation, but this may not be super doable.
 While there are some taxi services in Bar Harbor or Ellsworth, some reviews claim that they can be hard to get a hold of.
 As for Uber and Lyft, it seems there are very limited drivers, so it would be a bit risky to try to rely on this.

 How to obtain a vehicle reservation for Cadillac Summit Road

 Due to the popularity of Cadillac Mountain and limited parking, between mid-May to mid-October you need a vehicle reservation to drive on Cadillac Summit Road, regardless of the time of day.
 However, sunrise is the most popular and most difficult time to get a reservation for.

 Reservations are required May 24 through October 22, 2023.